 When it comes to fires, the wrong split second decision can get you in a life threatening situation.
 Below are some of the most common mistakes people make in the event of a fire and tips on how to avoid them.
 Remembering and applying these tips could help you escape from a potentially life threatening situation.
 These basic home fire safety tips are not exhaustive – but give you a good foundation for fire safety for your family.
-Remember for professional advice contact your FCF Fire and Electrical Team today.
+Remember for professional advice contact your FCF team today.

 Basic Home Fire Safety Tip 1: Don’t try Salvaging Precious items